Andrej Grabrovec

-Andrej Grabrovec (pseudonym Gaberi), Slovenian artist, engineer, sculptor and photographer, born in 1959.
+Andrej Grabrovec (pseudonym Gaberi), is a Slovenian artist, engineer, sculptor and photographer, who was born in 1959.

 Biography

 He was born in 1959 in Maribor, where he attended high school and graduated from the Higher Technical School of Civil Engineering in 1985.
 In cooperation with the Design and Research Office at the Higher Technical school in Maribor and under the guidance of Professor Borut Pečenko and engineer Vukašin Ačanski, he developed concepts, drawings and models of "forma vivo" in concrete.
-In 1986 he started a long-term cooperation with the Art Foundry and the Academy of Fine Arts in Zagreb.
-In 1990 he decided to pursue an independent career.
+In 1986, he started a long-term cooperation with the Art Foundry and the Academy of Fine Arts in Zagreb.
+In 1990, he decided to pursue an independent career.
 In his studio he started working on a large sculpture made of clay and plaster.
-In 1993 he founded the Central European Civic Initiative Harpistic Table.
-In 2000 he placed a public sculpture in front of Charles University in Prague, founding the new project of cooperation of the old European Universities, known as European University Bridges.
+In 1993, he founded the Central European Civic Initiative Harpistic Table.
+In 2000, he placed a public sculpture in front of Charles University in Prague, founding the new project of cooperation of the old European Universities, known as European University Bridges.
 Since 2001 he has been publishing a magazine for new relations in the third millennium entitled ga BERI.

 In 2005, he installed the sculptural composition The Bridge outside the new Jagiellonian University, outlining a new project of collaboration among old European universities, named European University Bridges.

 He lives and works in Ljubljana, Maribor and Zagreb.